-First decade of 2000 saw huge drought in mostly northern Syria, along with Turkey and Iraq.
+The first decade of 2000 saw a huge drought in mostly northern Syria, along with Turkey and Iraq.
 Drought impacted more than 1.3 million people in Syria.

 As a result, people started heavily pumping the underground water.
 However, there was no replenishment due to the prolonged drought so underground aquifers started dropping seriously.
-Before, people were digging from depths of 50 meters, now they had to reach several hundred meters (at some plaves 700m).
-To aggravate the situation even more, 135 000 wells drilled before the drought doubled in a few years.
+Before people were digging from depths of 50 meters, now they had to reach several hundred meters (at some places 700m).
+To aggravate the situation, even more, 135 000 wells drilled before the drought doubled in a few years.

-Huge wave of peasants flooded the suburbs of big cities.
-Urban population of Syria grew significantly.
+A huge wave of peasants flooded the suburbs of big cities.
+The urban population of Syria grew significantly.

 No help for Syria

 According to the Michael Shank, director of Foreign Policy at the Friends Committee on National Legislation, a confidential cable sent from Syria explained the dire situation before the war, with the Syrian minister of agriculture stating publicly that the economic and social fallout from the drought was beyond their capacity as a country to deal with.